embark-framework/embark-site/source/docs/contracts_configuration.md

 You can specify actions to do after the deployment of a contract using the "onDeploy" parameter.

-| `onDeploy` - should be an array of javascript instructions that will be evaluated and executed
+| `onDeploy` - should be an array of JavaScript instructions that will be evaluated and executed

 <pre><code class="javascript">// config/contracts.js
 module.exports = {